maniansurya99/Machine-Learning-Predicting-the-Likelihood-of-E-Signing-a-Loan-Based-on-Financial-History/README.md

 - The reason for selecting the e_signing process as the response variable is due to the structure of the loan application.
 - The official application begins with the lead arriving on our website after we opted to acquire it.
 Here, The applicant begins the onboarding process to apply for a loan.
 The user begins to provide more financial information by going over every screen of the onboarding process.
 This first phase ends with the applicant providing his/ her signature indicating all of the given information is correct.
 - Any of the following screens, in which the applicant is approved/denied and given the terms of the loan, is dependent on the company, not the applicant stops having control of the application process.
+-
-# CORRELAYION VISUAL AND CONFUSION MATRIX
+# CORRELATION VISUALIZATION AND CONFUSION MATRIX

 ![histogram](hist.png)